biharygergo/card-estimator/src/cli/data/20241009_commonly-misused-terms-planning-poker copy.md

 ---
 title: Commonly Misused Terms in Planning Poker - What They Really Mean
 description:  Discover the most common misused and misspelled terms like 'PlanningPoker,' 'Scrum Poker,' and 'Backlog Refinement Poker' that all point to the popular agile estimation technique, Planning Poker.
-Learn the differences and boost your agile team’s efficiency with this lighthearted guide.
+Learn the differences and boost your agile team's efficiency with this lighthearted guide.
 slug: commonly-misused-terms-planning-poker
 lastUpdated: 2024/10/09
 author: Gergely Bihary